 The problem is that if only the larger grains become developable, there will be more spaces between them than there will be if the smaller grains also get struck.
 And it’s actually the spaces between the grains that makes high ISO (more sensitive) film appear grainier than low ISO film.

 This is why film looks better when it is overexposed than underexposed.
-If those small grains are not struck with enough light, there will be more empty spaces between the large grains, making the film appear grainy and lacking detail, especially in the shadowy regions of the film.
+If those small grains are not struck with enough light, there will be more empty spaces between the large grains, making the film appear grainy and lacking shading — especially in the shadowy regions of the image.

 What do T-Grains look like?